-- Entries must be received no later than 30 April 2023. - To submit your pupil's entries visit Send us your entry and complete the online entry form.

-You can also enter via post, using the Teacher Postal Entry form and following the instructions in there.
+- Entries must be received no later than 30 April 2024. - To submit your pupil's entries visit Send us your entry and complete the online entry form. - You can also enter via post, using the Teacher Postal Entry form and following the instructions on there. - If sending a photograph of the entry, make sure all of the information can be read clearly.